-A studio is a place of unique freedom; it is a place for me and my thoughts where I can figure things out.
+What do I enjoy about my time in the studio A studio is a place of unique freedom; it is a place for me and my thoughts where I can figure things out.
 It is a place to use my intuition to look for problems, get things wrong, make mistakes and follow a hunch.
 I have learnt a way to lie to myself, and accept whatever comes out of the creative act is good enough.
 I feel a strong need and desire to process the world.
 Thinking about my artwork is done in pencil and paint as I process what I see, as I look to figure how to process it.
-I believe… Read More »Enjoying my time in the art studio?
+I believe… Read More »Enjoying my time in the art studio

 Art is about using your creativity to make new connections to things around you.
 The intention is to reconsider what you previously thought to give you a better understanding of what life is really about.
 Creativity in art is really about playing and experimenting.
 Taking two random things and letting things happen.
 Being overly self-critical or self-conscious can prohibit a breakthrough.
 You’re not trying to re-invent the wheel; you need to encounter discomfort and ignore any fears and tell yourself, this is for me and try not to worry what other people think.
-You could connect something banal like house bricks, reflecting coldness and the mundane, as a wake-up call to… Read More »The secrets of art and creativity
+You could connect something banal like house bricks, reflecting coldness and the mundane, as a wake-up call to the excesses… Read More »The secrets of art and creativity